TBleess/Website_New/pages/9_Not_in_Menu/demography_summit_2018.md

 This conference will provide insights into the population changes, labor force changes, and changes in local financing expected in 2019 the future.
 * Continuing Education Credits will be avialble for attendees
-* In-person and On-line registration avaialble
+* In-person and On-line/Live streaming registration avaialble

-## Registration for the 2018 Annual Summit will open on **September 15, 2018** and can be accessed from this page.
+### Registration for the 2018 Annual Summit will open on **September 15, 2018** and can be accessed from this page.

 **Questions?
 Please contact [adam.bickford@state.co.us](mailto:adam.bickford@state.co.us) for more information.**